JimW/carpool-on-rails/readme.md

 - Carpool Page
   - Add a has_one lobby to Carpool instead of all this "Lobby" stuff in the code, but make sure that association is a carpool with "Lobby" as the name, fix up all the Lobby code accordingly
   - upon deletion of Carpool, need to disable google sync first.
-  - Renaming Carpool does not makedirty the routes and update google calendars
   - Carpool model -> short_name, title_short (pick one..)
-  - Upon new Carpool, must create it first, then go back and add drivers,passengers,locations.
-That's a bug
-  - Upon adding a carpool member, check to see if that member has any carpools beyond Lobby, and if not set their current_carpool to that carpool.
   - Give more resolution into Access rights, allow for manger for specific carpool
   - Renaming Carpool will not rename associated google calendars' titles
-  - Allow Carpools to be moved across organizations.
-Untested what would happen right now so don't change the Org for a carpool..
   - Renaming carpool won't propagate to calendars, also it's using title vs title_short in calendars